alphagov/prototype-kit-training/source/cheatsheets/cheatsheets.md

 ### Make changes

-Lists all new or modified files to be committed.
+Lists all new or modified files to be committed:

 ```
 $ git status
 ```

-Snapshots the file in preparation for versioning.
+Snapshots the file in preparation for versioning:

 ```
 $ git add [file-name]
 ```

-Or, snapshot multiple files.
+Or, snapshot multiple files:

 ```
 $ git add .
 ```

-Records a snapshot of your file (a commit).
+Records a snapshot of your file (a commit):

 ```
 $ git commit -m"[descriptive message]"